-Vincent Barredo focuses his practice on litigating complex matters before federal and state courts, including securities class actions and derivative litigation.
-He also has experience representing and counseling technology companies and their directors, audit committees and officers in internal investigations and before government agencies in matters involving the Foreign Corrupt Practice Act (FCPA), accounting violations, securities violations and whistleblower claims.
+Vincent advises on litigating complex matters before federal and state courts, including securities class actions and derivative litigation.
+He also has experience representing and counseling technology companies and their directors, audit committees and officers in internal investigations and before government agencies in matters involving the Foreign Corrupt Practice Act (FCPA), accounting violations, securities violations, and whistleblower claims.

 Examples of recent representative engagements include: